bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Engaging with the professional community can offer valuable learning opportunities and insights.

-- **Join professional organizations:** Actively participate in professional groups and organizations to expand your network.
-These memberships can provide access to exclusive resources and events.
 - **Engage in online discussions:** Contribute to discussions in online forums and social media groups.
 Sharing your insights and learning from others can broaden your perspective.
 - **Attend and speak at conferences:** Participate in industry conferences and consider presenting your knowledge and experiences.
 Speaking at conferences can establish you as an expert and provide opportunities for professional recognition.